-A. A “me too” project that just sets out to duplicate an existing product, at lower cost is a tough challenge to meet.
-We don’t recommend this sort of project.
-If you have a new angle and something innovative, then the inevitable higher costs of low volume production associated with new products will be supported in the market place.
-Do your research as to what is out there in the market already.
-Actual unit manufacturing costs may have to be just 15% to 25% of the retail price to make the economics work.
+A. A project that sets out to duplicate an existing product at lower cost is a tough challenge.
+If you have a new angle, then the higher costs of low volume production associated with new products will be supported in the market place.
+Be aware of what is out there in the market already.
+Actual unit manufacturing costs may have to be 15% to 25% of the retail price to make the economics work.
 Higher costs may be profitable if you sell to clients directly.
-There may be existing standard electronic modules available already that may suit your requirements.
+We can offer existing standard electronic modules available already that may suit your requirements.
 Production cost estimating is frequently a major part of the feasibility studies that we undertake.

 Q. How many iterations (spins) of a design does it take to finish a project?

 A. It is normal for a project to take two or three spins before completion.
 It may take more.
 We believe in producing more rather than less spins.
 Our hardware production costs are low, and each spin moves a project on substantially.
 Design is not a linear process.
 Quick and dirty first spins are an effective way to gain in depth understanding of the crux of a project.
 Electronic designs are very complex systems and it is not practical to “get it right first time”.
 Practice has proven that it is more effective to not to try to achieve a perfect first time design, and to bear in mind that this process improves the end product.